got meal breaks?

 No employer shall employ any person for a work period of more than five (5) hours without a meal period of not less than 30 minutes, except that when a work period of not more than six (6) hours will complete the day’s work the meal period may be waived by mutual consent of the employer and the employee.
 Unless the employee is relieved of all duty during a 30 minute meal period, the meal period shall be considered an “on duty” meal period and counted as time worked.
 An “on duty” meal period shall be permitted only when the nature of the work prevents an employee from being relieved of all duty and when by written agreement between the parties an on-the-job paid meal period is agreed to.
 The written agreement shall state that the employee may, in writing, revoke the agreement at any time.
 California Code of Regulations, Title 8, §11040.

-You should note that there are very few situations were the job does not actually permit a meal break.
+You should note that there are very few situations where the job does not actually permit a meal break.
 For instance, if you are a security guard at a remote location, it would not be realistic to stop guarding for 30 minutes while you take a break.
 In such as a case, if you had a written agreement, you could work through your meal period.
 On the other hand, if you work in a small store and are the only one watching the store, this would likely not qualify.
 The reason is that you could simply close the store and take your meal break.
 It should be noted that most jobs where you work with other people who can cover your shift for 30 minutes will never qualify for the "on duty" meal period.

 Extra Pay When You Don't Get A Meal Break